Guide to Database DevOps

 Transitioning to any new process can take some time.
 Remember that a journey of a thousand miles begins with a single step.
 Once you’ve successfully delivered an entire release, share what you’ve learned with other teams at your company.
 Results speak louder than words.

-In a recent article on DevOps.com, Helen Beal discusses six common sources of conflict within IT that DevOps can help to solve (see article here).
+DevOps sets out to solve some of the most frustrating and common sources of conflict within IT.
 These sources of conflict have arisen as IT tries to form new behaviors and processes to meet the needs of the business in delivering faster.
-These growing pains are natural, but according to Beal they can be reduced significantly through embracing database DevOps best practices.
+These growing pains are natural, but they can be reduced significantly through embracing database DevOps best practices.

 “I need a server… now”